 - Royalties Mozilla provides Firefox web browser, which is a free and open-source web browser initially developed by Mozilla Foundation and the Corporation.
 Mozilla incorporates search engines of its customers as a default status or an optional status available in the Firefox web browser.
-Mozilla generally receives royalties at a certain percentage of revenues earned by its customers through their search engines incorporated in the Firefox web browser. - Subscription revenues Mozilla's subscription revenues primarily consist of revenue from subscriptions to a service known as Pocket Premium (Pocket).
-Customers who subscribe to Pocket unlock access to additional Pocket features.
+Mozilla generally receives royalties at a certain percentage of revenues earned by its customers through their search engines incorporated in the Firefox web browser. - Subscription revenues Mozilla's subscription revenues primarily consist of revenue from subscriptions to a service known as Pocket Premium.
+Customers who subscribe to Pocket Premium unlock access to additional Pocket features.
 Pocket is a mobile and web application that enables users to save, manage and consume articles, videos, and other content from the internet.
-Included in a Pocket subscription are features like full text search on saved articles, removal of advertising from Pocket properties, the ability to create unlimited highlights and the ability to create a permanent library of everything a user has saved. - Advertising revenues Mozilla also offers advertising services in three formats.
+Included in a Pocket Premium subscription are features like full text search on saved articles, removal of advertising from Pocket properties, the ability to create unlimited highlights and the ability to create a permanent library of everything a user has saved.
+In February 2020, Mozilla launched a new service called Mozilla VPN, which offers a virtual private network to allow users to surf, stream, game and get work done while maintaining their privacy online.
+The subscription is available on a month-to-month or annual basis. - Advertising revenues Mozilla also offers advertising services in three formats.
 The first is the New Tab advertising service, which places links to sponsored content when a new tab is opened in the Firefox web browser.
 The second format is through Pocket's email product, Pocket Hits.
 Pocket Hits may include paid advertisements, which are placed in email newsletters that get delivered to global Pocket users.
 Lastly, Mozilla also sells web advertisement spots on content that Mozilla licenses and syndicates from publisher partners across the web. - Deferred Revenue Mozilla records contract liabilities to deferred revenue when amounts are invoiced or received in advance of performance.
 Deferred revenue primarily consists of contract billings in excess of amounts recognized as revenue in a customer contract.
 Deferred revenue is separately disclosed on Mozilla's consolidated statement of financial position.